 As a kid, I'd spent some time in the cupboards spooning brown sugar into my eager mouth.
 I preferred brown over white, mainly because the flavors are deeper (and, I believed, I got more of a sugar high!).
-These cookies are a throwback to my childhood, echoing of honey, molasses and caramel, containing much more dark brown sugar than I could ever eat in a single day with my spoon.
+These cookies are a throwback to my childhood, echoing of honey, molasses, and caramel, containing much more dark brown sugar than I could ever eat in a single day with my spoon.
 I like to make these huge, so when you pair one with a tall glass of milk, you might actually be left with more cookie than milk. —Furey and the Feast

-Move oven racks to upper and middle third of your oven, and preheat oven to 375 degrees.
-Line two cookie sheets or jelly roll pans with parchment paper.
+Move oven racks to upper and middle third of your oven, and preheat oven to 375° F. Line two cookie sheets or jelly roll pans with parchment paper.
 Cream butter and both sugars in the bowl of a stand mixer (or with a hand mixer).
-Add egg, vegetable oil an vanilla, and mix until incorporated.
+Add egg, vegetable oil, and vanilla, and mix until incorporated.

 Portion dough into 18 balls (we're talking a little bigger than a golf ball) and place on cookie sheets about 2 1/2 inches to 3 inches apart.
-Bake for 12-15 minutes.
-Cookies are done when cookies are still light in color but darker around the edges.
+Bake for 12 to 15 minutes.
+Cookies are done when they're still light in color but darker around the edges.
 Remove from oven, cool in pan for 10 minutes before placing on rack to cool completely.
 Store in airtight container or ziplock bag.